SaiMidhileshJS/Python_Projects/README.md

 <br>
 This Repo has all the Python Projects from Basic to Advanced.
 <br>
+This is not the final version.
+Work in Progress...
 <br>
 Actions needed: <br>
-1. Update Simple Calculator by adding more operations <br>
-2. Add more inputs and print statements for MadLibs Game <br>
+Add more inputs and print statements for MadLibs Game <br>